dwavesystems/dwave-ocean-sdk/overview/dwavesys.rst

 .. code-block:: bash

     $ dwave config create
-    Configuration file not found; the default location is: C:\\Users\\jane\\AppData\\Local\\dwavesystem\\dwave\\dwave.conf Confirm configuration file path (editable):
+    Configuration file not found; the default location is: /home/jane/.config/dwave/dwave.conf Confirm configuration file path [/home/radomir/.config/dwave/dwave.conf]:
-    Profile (create new):
+    Profile (create new) [prod]:
-    API endpoint URL (editable):
+    API endpoint URL [skip]:
-    Authentication token (editable): ABC-1234567890abcdef1234567890abcdef
+    Authentication token [skip]: ABC-1234567890abcdef1234567890abcdef
-    Client class (qpu or sw):
+    Default client class (qpu or sw) [qpu]:
-    Solver (can be left blank):
-    Proxy URL (can be left blank):
+    Default solver [skip]:
     Configuration saved.

 2. Enter the SAPI information (e.g. your API token) found as described in the section above.
-To get started, Leap users can create a minimum configuration by entering *only an API token* and accepting the command's defaults for the remaining prompts;
+To get started, create a minimum configuration by accepting the command's defaults (pressing Enter) for all prompts except the API token (Leap users) or API token and endpoint (on-premises users).
-   on-premises users should also set the URL to the on-premises system.
 You can in the future update the file if needed.

 Alternatively, you can create and edit a :std:doc:`D-Wave Cloud Client configuration file <cloud-client:index>`